 Healing is a process that involves time and emotional work.
 Engaging in our temptations will ultimately only make matters worse.
 We can work through this together.
-Be an open ear or a welcoming hand to one another and let’s share our compassion by supporting our community during this truly tragic time of loss.
+Be an open ear or a welcoming hand to one another and let’s share our compassion by supporting our community during this truly difficult time.

-The entire Practical Recovery team sends condolences to those directly and indirectly affected by the events in Orlando.
+The entire Practical Recovery team sends condolences to those directly and indirectly affected by the global events in the last year.
 Our hearts are heavy and we offer positive thoughts and hopes for healing to those experiencing grief, loss and sadness during this difficult time.